 S.S.
 White Technologies, Inc. started life in Philadelphia over 175 years ago as a tooth factory founded by Dr. Samuel Stockton White in 1844 with a work force of three.

 Samuel Stockton White was born on June 19, 1822 to William Rose White and Mary Stockton in Hulmeville, Pennsylvania.
 By the age of 21 he was practicing dentistry in his uncle's firm and supervising his manufacturing department.
 The next year, in 1844 young Samuel set up his own tooth factory in the attic of a house in downtown Philadelphia and practiced dentistry downstairs.

 Samuel Stockton White's little tooth factory became, over the decades, the largest dental manufacturing company in the world--with sales offices in New York, Boston and Chicago; and catalogues in Spanish, French and German.

-Dr. White died of a slight attack of congestion of the brain on December 30, 1879 in Paris, France, at the age of 57.
+Dr. White died of a congestion of the brain on December 30, 1879 in Paris, France, at the age of 57.
 He is one of the most revered names in the field of dentistry for transforming dentistry from a secretive trade into a respectable medical discipline.

-Dr. White's grandson Samuel Stockton White III was a gymnast and an athlete.
-Prior to joining the Company the youthful athlete had visited Paris in 1901 with his painter wife Vera.
+Dr. White's grandson, Samuel Stockton White III, was a gymnast and an athlete.
+Prior to joining the company the youthful athlete had visited Paris in 1901 with his wife Vera.
 They were introduced to the world-renowned sculptor Auguste Rodin by a mutual friend.
 Young S. S. White III modeled for the sculptor who made two sculptures of the strong man called "The Athlete" which are currently exhibited at the Rodin Museum in Philadelphia.
 He joined the company in 1903 and became Director in 1926.